completejavascript/api-completejavascript-com/README.md

-## api.completejavascript.com
+## api-completejavascript-com

-A collection of some public APIs for api.completejavascript.com.
+A collection of some public APIs from [Complete Javascript](https://completejavascript.com).